dbt-labs/hub.getdbt.com/CONTRIBUTING.md

 ### Use with `dbt deps` from dbt Core

+**Note:** Make sure to remember to unset any environment variables that you set once you are done! `unset YOUR_VARIABLE_NAME_HERE` should work in bash/zsh. [`direnv`](https://direnv.net/) is one option for loading/unloading environment variables automatically when entering/exiting a directory.

 You can set the `DBT_PACKAGE_HUB_URL` environment variable to specify where `dbt deps` should look to resolve dependencies [listed in `packages.yml`](https://docs.getdbt.com/docs/building-a-dbt-project/package-management#how-do-i-add-a-package-to-my-project):
 ```shell
 export DBT_PACKAGE_HUB_URL=http://localhost:4567/